It is so easy to take clean drinking water for granted.

 The website claims to have a lifetime warranty, but the company’s interpretation of “lifetime” is questionable as some users had issues with returning broken products.

-Overall, its a good purification system for surviving of wild water, but I do not recommend it for emergency situations like flooding and boil orders.
+Overall, it’s a good purification system for filtering wild water, but I do not recommend it for emergency situations like flooding and boil orders.

 The unit makes for a great companion for international travel, municipal water sources under boil order, and emergency water purification.

 The pump is made of heavy-duty material that should withstand many uses and rugged environments.

 My main concern is having to manually pump for fresh water.
 This could be quite tiring, especially if used for multiple people.
 Best to take turns.

 My other concern is that since it has moving parts, it could break.
 Luckily, it comes with a lifetime warranty if you register the unit.